AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/are_overlapping.doc.md

 This function used to be a helper class for `Typelivore::AreUnique`.
 It becomes a standalone function since its functionality is intuitive enough that it might be helpful on other occasions.

-After instantiating two layers, `AreOverlapping` has two lists of elements to work with.
+After instantiating the first two layers, `AreOverlapping` has two lists of elements to work with.
 The first list must be a set, meaning repetitive elements are prohibited.
 The reason for this will be apparent later on.
 For the function to return true, the second list must satisfy two properties:

-- Every element in the second list is not also contained in the first one.
+- Every element in the second list is not contained in the first.
 - The second list does not contain repetitive elements.

-To check if an element is in the first list, we use a method that is described in `Typelivore::SetContains`.
+To check if an element is in the first list, we use a method described in `Typelivore::SetContains`.
-Namely, we will create a class that inherits every element we would like to check against and use `std::is_base_of` to inspect whether an element is a base of our class.
+Namely, we will create a class that inherits every 'element' we would like to check against and use `std::is_base_of` to inspect whether an argument is a base of our class, subsequently determining if it is one of the elements our class inherited early on.

 Since inheriting the same type multiple times is illegal in C++, elements in the first list must be nonrepetitive.

-We will implement `AreOverlapping` using recursion over the second list:
+We will implement `AreOverlapping` using recursion over the length of the second list:

-- **Base Case:** When only one element exists, the function returns true if it is in the first list and false otherwise.
+- **Base Case:** When only one element exists, the function returns true if the element is in the first list and returns false otherwise.

 - **Recursive Case:** Pop the first element from the list.
 The function returns true if the element is in the first list.
-Otherwise, we append the element to the first list and pass the result back to the function for recursion.
+Otherwise, we append the element to the first list and pass the result back to `AreOverlapping`.
+Then, we invoke the second layer by the popped second list.

+To 'inherit' fundamental types, we wrap every element into `std::type_identity`.

 Here's the entire implementation: